Skip to main content

 Looking Ahead

 The intriguing idea of embeddings will be examined in the upcoming sections.
 Our discrete token IDs will become continuous vector representations—the LLM language—thanks to these embeddings.
-Await the demonstration of how these embeddings enable LLMs to comprehend and analyze human language!
+Await the demonstration of how these embeddings enable LLMs to understand and analyze human language!